AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/analytics.md

 ## Primary identifiers in Analytics data

-Every hit from the ADC contains a primary identifier that is dependant on an ECID or an AAID exists.
-If the source connection contains an ECID, the ECID is designated as the primary identifier.
-If the source connection contains an AAID, then the AAID is designated as the primary.
+Every hit from the ADC contains a primary identifier that is dependant on whether an ECID or an AAID exists.
+If there is an ECID, the ECID is designated as the primary identifier.
+If there is an AAID, then the AAID is designated as the primary.